pradeepreddy0519/msh-tfinfra-gcp/README.md

 destroy.sh This script will destroy all resources created by deploy.sh.
 It is useful for cleaning up your GCP project after the infrastructure is no longer needed.

+secure.sh This script runs code quality checks with tflint and security vulnerability checks with tfsec on the Terraform code in the project.

 How to Execute

 Step 1: Set the Project Name.
 For all scripts (apply.sh, destroy.sh), you will need to specify your project_name and bucket_name.
 You can set the project name by modifying the project_name and bucket_name variables in each script.